mrinalkumarjha/MicroserviceWithDotNet/DockerReadme.md

-	docker ps : list all running container docker ps -a : list all container which are even stopped. docker ps --help : to see all configuration options available for docker ps docker run -p 8000:80 container_name_or_id : create new container based on some image. it is attached mode(means we are attached to container and any console.log kind of output will appear in terminal) docker run -p 8000:80 -d container_name_or_id : create new container based on some image. -d  is deattached mode(means we are not attached to container and any console.log kind of output will not appear in terminal) docker run -p 3000:80 --rm container_name_or_id : by --rm it will automatically remove container once exit. docker start container_name_or_id: start existing container in deattached mode by default. use this if there is not any source code change. because docker run will create new container each time. docker start -a container_name_or_id: start existing container in attached mode by default. docker stop container_name_or_id : stop running container.
+	docker ps : list all running container docker ps -a : list all container which are even stopped. docker ps --help : to see all configuration options available for docker ps

+	docker run -p 8000:80 image_id : create new container based on some image. it is attached mode(means we are attached to container and any console.log kind of output will appear in terminal) docker run -p 8000:80 -d image_id : create new container based on some image. -d  is deattached mode(means we are not attached to container and any console.log kind of output will not appear in terminal) docker run -p 3000:80 --rm image_id : by --rm it will automatically remove container once exit. docker run -p 8000:80 --name goalsapp 485b13a7c43a : by running image with --name we can name a container which will be created based on image.

+	docker start container_name_or_id: start existing container in deattached mode by default. use this if there is not any source code change. because docker run will create new container each time. docker start -a container_name_or_id: start existing container in attached mode by default. docker stop container_name_or_id : stop running container.